aptpod/intdash-ros2bridge-example/README.md

 # intdash ROS Bridge Example

-This is an example docker container environemnt for intdash ROS Bridge.
+This is an example docker container environemnt for intdash ROS2Bridge.

 ## Demonstration

 ### Contents of the demo

-This demonstration provice following upstream and downstream with intdash.
+This demonstration provide following upstreams for intdash.

 - Upstream
   - String topic (name: /hello)
   - Poingcloud2 topic (name: /cube_points)
   - Image topic (name: /compressed_image)
-- Downstream
-  - Joy topic (name: /joy)

-ROS2 and ROS are supported.
+ROS2 is supported.

 A data settings file for Data Visualizer (`assets/intdash-ROS-Example.dat`) is provided for your verification.